HirenPatel411/CSCI-3110/README.md

 Assignment 3 - This assignment shows that I understand many-to-many relationships and have demonstrated by the database having many gym members correlated to many classes taken by said gym members.

-Assignment 4 - This assignment is an extension of assignment 3 and it demonstrates CRUD in JSON.
+Assignment 4 (Not uploaded) - This assignment is an extension of assignment 3 and it demonstrates CRUD in JSON.